smu-cs-3353/22s-pa01-sussybaka/README.md

 cmake -S ../22s-pa01-sussybaka -B cmake-build-debug
 ```

 4. You will see some messages about compiler information and configuration.
-You can check the cmake-build-debug folder to make sure it has been populated with necessary files.
+You can check the cmake-build-debug folder to make sure it has been populated with the necessary files.
 5. You can now build and link the project to create the executable.
 Type:

 ```bash